prashantchikhalkar/PGDAST/README.md

 *About me* :

-My name is **PRASHANT CHIKHALKAR**, I am Software Engineer working for Wind River ( An Intel Company) in Bengalore, India.
+My name is **PRASHANT CHIKHALKAR**, I am Software Engineer working for Wind River ( An Intel Company) in Bengaluru, India.

 I did my engineering in Electronics from Nagpur University, Nagpur, Maharastra.

 You can reach me at : prashantchikhalkar@gmail.com

+If you have any queries regarding this course you can drop me email, I will try to help as much as I can.

+*If you have any updates for PGDAST which you want to share with others please let me know I will post them here.*